WeichenZh/Open3DVQA/README.md

       <table>
         <tr>
           <td width="360px">
-            <strong>Question:</strong> Does the red storefront with chinese text have a lesser height compared to the white building with blue stripes?<br>
+            <strong>Question:</strong> If you are at white building with small square windows, where will you find grey pathway leading to the building?<br>
-            <strong>Answer:</strong> Yes, the red storefront with chinese text is shorter than the white building with blue stripes.
+            <strong>Answer:</strong> Grey pathway leading to the building is roughly at 9 o'clock from white building with small square windows.
           </td>
           <td style="width: 90px;"><img src="figure/rgb_3.png" height="80px"/></td>
         </tr>